A Candidate for the abelian category of mixed elliptic motives: The Motivic DGA

 and an external product on $GL_2$-representations

 which are compatible with the map $\Sigma_b\times \Sigma_{b'}\rightarrow \Sigma_{b+b'}$ (and hence the map $\Q[\Sigma_b\times \Sigma_{b'}]\rightarrow \Q[\Sigma_{b+b'}]$), i.e.

-This induces an algebra structure on $\sA_{\fM(E)}$ under the product map
+This induces an algebra structure on $\sAf$ under the product map

-Note that $\sA_{\fM(E)}$ is not connected with respect to the grading by $i$.
-However, (here we follow \cite{BK}) note that the {\it Adams grading} satisfies the following properties: \begin{enumerate} \item $\sA_{\fM(E)}(0)\cong k$, $\sA_{\fM(E)}(i)=0$ for $i<0$ (in particular, $\sA$ is connected with respect to the Adams grading), \item The differential $\partial$ has Adams degree zero i.e., each $\sA_{\fM(E)}(i)$ is a subcomplex of $\sA_{\fM(E)}$, \item The Adams grading is compatible with the algebraic structure i.e., $\sA_{\fM(E)}(i)\otimes\sA_{\fM(E)}(j)\rightarrow \sA_{\fM(E)}(i+j)$. \end{enumerate}
+Note that $\sAf$ is not connected with respect to the grading by $i$.
+However, (here we follow \cite{BK}) note that the {\it Adams grading} satisfies the following properties: \begin{enumerate} \item $\sAf(0)\cong k$, $\sAf(b)=0$ for $b<0$ (in particular, $\sAf$ is connected with respect to the Adams grading), \item The differential $\partial$ has Adams degree zero i.e., each $\sAf(b)$ is a subcomplex of $\sAf$, \item The Adams grading is compatible with the algebraic structure i.e., $\sAf(b)\otimes\sAf(b')\rightarrow \sAf(b+b')$. \end{enumerate}

-Since the Adams grading (codimension of cycle) gives $\sA$ a connected graded structure, we can calculate the 1-minimal model ($\wedge \sM_{\sA}[-1]$) of $\sA$ (in the sense of Sullivan - see for example \cite{Su}).
+Since the Adams grading (codimension of cycle) gives $\sAf$ a connected graded structure, we can calculate the 1-minimal model ($\wedge \sM_{\sA}[-1]$) of $\sAf$ (in the sense of Sullivan - see for example \cite{Su}, discussion beginning p.\ 316).
 Let $B(\sA)$ denote the bar construction of $\sA$.